Wozniacki's great escape at Australian Open

 He was okay.

+A fan had been earlier ejected for yelling out during play, Kyrgios wasn't pleased with excess noise stemming from Keothavong's microphone and at another stage, a helicopter hovered above.
+It led Kyrgios to proclaim afterward: "The helicopter, that's when I was thinking like, 'Of course, it's at my match.'
+It's just hovering there.
+Of course it is."

-The combustible Kyrgios raised expectations of a long stay in Melbourne when he won the title in Brisbane and has appeared mostly composed through two rounds, not surrendering a set.
+The combustible 22-year-old raised expectations of a long stay in Melbourne when he won the title in Brisbane and has appeared mostly composed through two rounds, not surrendering a set.

 The 17th seed is Tsonga's next opponent and could tangle with Nadal in the last four.